inlets/inletsctl/README.md

 Use-cases:

-* Setup L4 TCP and HTTPS tunnels for your local services using [inlets Pro](https://inlets.dev/) with `inletsctl create`
+* Setup L4 TCP and HTTPS tunnels for your local services using [inlets-pro](https://inlets.dev/) with `inletsctl create`
 * Create tunnels for use with Kubernetes clusters, create the tunnel and use it whenever you need it
 * Port-forward services your local Kubernetes cluster using `inletsctl kfwd`